vigneshavm/Interview-questions/JS Q.md

-The Temporal Dead Zone, or TDZ, happens when we declare variables using `let` or `const`.
+The Temporal Dead Zone happens when we declare variables using `let` or `const`.

 Even though these variables are technically **hoisted** to the top of their scope — like a function or block — **they aren’t initialized right away**.

 There’s a small period between when the scope starts and when the variable is actually declared in the code.

 During this time, **if we try to access the variable, JavaScript throws a `ReferenceError`** because it hasn’t been initialized yet.

 Here's a quick example: